Table of Contents:

 Puppy Bowl Format

-Unlike the Super Bowl that features iron-clad rules that dictate how the game is played, the Puppy Bowl is very loose.
+Unlike the Super Bowl, which features iron-clad rules that dictate how the game is played, the Puppy Bowl is loose and carefree.
 Two teams of puppies are let loose on a faux football field that is littered with chew toys.
 Puppies score touchdowns by carrying a chew toy into the end zone.
-There is a referee watching over the action, who will occasionally call penalties on puppies for things like “pass inter-fur-ence” and “unnecessary ruffness,” as well as more, er, dog-specific calls like “premature watering of the field.”
+There is a referee watching over the action, who will occasionally call penalties on puppies for things like “pass inter-fur-ence” and “unnecessary ruffness,” as well as more dog-specific calls like “premature watering of the field.”

 The puppy players have to meet a few requirements to play in the Puppy Bowl.
-They must all be within 12 and 21 weeks of age, well-socialized, and vaccinated.
-They must also meet certain height and weight restrictions due to the size of the stadium they play in.
+They must be within 12 and 21 weeks of age, well-socialized, and vaccinated.
+Puppies also must meet certain height and weight restrictions, due to the size of the stadium.
 One of the best parts of the Puppy Bowl is that all of the pups that play in the game come from animal shelters.
-All the dogs are either adopted before the game is played or after, and the event creates tremendous awareness for adopting dogs.
+All the dogs are either adopted before the game is played or after, and the event creates tremendous awareness about adoption.

-The Puppy Bowl is highly entertaining program for animal lovers, but is also an excellent reminder of how important animal adoption is.
+The Puppy Bowl is pleasant diversion for animal lovers, but is also an excellent reminder of the importance of animal adoption.
 Unfortunately, shelters throughout the country are full of animals who desperately need a home.
 Want to lend a happy hand?
 There are plenty of ways that animal lovers can help out their local shelter.
-You can do anything from donate towels and toys, to volunteer to take the dogs for walks and hang out and play with the cats.
-Shelters are often understaffed and underfunded, and will greatly appreciate anything you can do to assist them in taking care of the animals.
+You can do anything from donate towels and toys, to volunteer to take dogs for walks and hang out and play with the cats.
+Shelters are often understaffed and underfunded, and will greatly appreciate anything you can do to assist them in taking care of their animals.

 If you’re looking to bring a dog into your home, consider adopting a puppy in need either at your local shelter or at an animal rescue.

 Pet insurance can be a safety net for you and your pet,